-Payables include liabilities, accrued expenses owed by the Fund and any distributions declared which are unpaid as at the end of the reporting period.
+Payables include liabilities and accrued expenses owed by the Fund which are unpaid as at the end of the reporting period.

-A separate distribution payable is recognised in the statement of financial position.
+A separate distributions payable is recognised in the statement of financial position.

 Distributions declared effective 30 June in relation to unit holders who have previously elected to reinvest distributions are recognised as reinvested effective 1 July of the following financial year.